-SUBJECT:

-COA-22-037 (ZON-22-107) 2185 S OCEAN BLVD (COMBO)
+SUBJECT: ZON-22-107 (COA-22-037) 2185 S OCEAN BLVD (COMBO)

-MEETING:
+MEETING: DECEMBER 13, 2022

-NOVEMBER 16, 2022

-COA-22-037 (ZON-22-107) 2185 S OCEAN BLVD-PHIPPS PARK (COMBO).
-The applicant, the Town of Palm Beach, has filed an application requesting a Certificate of Appropriateness review and approval for modifications to an existing Town-owned park (Phipps Ocean Park) including sitewide landscape improvements, modification to the parking lot and pedestrian ways, the relocation of the existing Little Red Schoolhouse, the construction of restroom facilities, sports courts, beach pavilions and an educational facility including variances to exceed height limitations in the R-B zoning district and to reduce minimum required Ocean Bulkhead Line setbacks for new structures.
-This is a combination project that shall also be reviewed by Town Council as it pertains to zoning relief/approval.
+ZON-22-107 (COA-22-037) 2185 S OCEAN BLVD-PHIPPS PARK (COMBO)-SPECIAL EXCEPTION WITH SITE PLAN REVIEW AND VARIANCES.
+The applicant, the Town of Palm Beach, has filed an application requesting Town Council review and approval for a Special Exception with Site Plan Review for modifications to an existing 20.6-acre Municipally Owned and Operated Park and Recreation Center (Phipps Ocean Park) including modifications to the parking lot and pedestrian ways, the relocation of the existing Little Red Schoolhouse, the construction of sports courts, restroom facilities, beach pavilions and an educational facility including variances to exceed the maximum building height in the R-B zoning district and variances to reduce the minimum required Ocean Bulkhead Line setback requirement for new structures.
+Landmarks Preservation Commission will perform design review of the application.

-Applicant:

-Town of Palm Beach
+Applicant: Town of Palm Beach

-Professional:

-Raymond Jungles, Inc, Fairfax, Sammons and Partners, LLC, and Kimley-
+Professional: Raymond Jungles, Inc, Fairfax, Sammons and Partners, LLC, and Kimley-